Jinju Wang, PhD

 Project 1.
-To study the role of exosomes released from endothelial progenitor cells (EPCEXs) in the beneficial effects of exercise on hypertension-associated ischemic stroke.
+To study the role of endothelial progenitor cell (EPC) exosomal communication in the beneficial effects of exercise on hypertension-associated ischemic stroke.
 In this project, we are using the hypertension transgene mouse model to perform exercise.
-We focus on studying whether exercise could modulate the communication between EPCs and two major type of brain cells (endothelial cells and neurons) in hypertension-associated ischemic stroke condition.
+The goal of this study is to investigate the effects and underlying mechanisms of how exercise intervention modulates the exosomal communications among EPCs and two major brain cells, endothelial cells, and neurons, in hypertension-associated ischemic stroke condition.

 Project 2.
-To investigate the functional role of exosomes released from adipose tissue (ATEXs), especially perivascular adipose tissue, on vascular dysfunction and remodeling in diabetes.
+To investigate the functional role of exosomes released from adipose tissue (AT-EXs), especially perivascular adipose tissue, on vascular dysfunction and injury in type 2 diabetes.
 Vascular disease is one of the major complications of diabetes which affects > 23 million people in the United States.
 Perivascular adipose tissue (PVAT), long assumed to be only vessel-supporting connective tissue, is now recognized as the sixth “man” of the vascular system.
-We have recently demonstrated that exercise intervention could improve endothelial function associated with alleviated inflammation and oxidative stress of PVAT in type 2 diabetic mice.
-In this project, we aim to determine the role of PVAT-EXs on exercise benefits in diabetic vascular dysfunction and the underlying mechanism.
+We have recently demonstrated that exercise intervention could improve endothelial function associated with alleviated inflammation and oxidative stress of PVAT in type 2 diabetic mice, but the bioactive mediators for the crosstalk between PVAT and the vasculature are largely unknown.
+In this project, we aim to determine the role of PVAT-EXs in vascular dysfunction in type 2 diabetes.